Pluralistic ignorance, silent majorities, spiral of silence, hidden tribes

 3 Silent majorities

-The “Hidden Tribes” study (Hawkins et al. 2019), by the pro-democracy group More in Common, surveyed 8,000 Americans in 2017 and 2018 and identified seven groups that shared beliefs and behaviors.
+The “Hidden Tribes” study (Hawkins et al. 2019), by the pro-democracy group More in Common, surveyed 8,000 Americans in 2017 and 2018 and identified seven groups that shared beliefs and behaviours.
 The one furthest to the right, known as the “devoted conservatives”, comprised 6 percent of the U.S. population.
 The group furthest to the left, the “progressive activists”, comprised 8 percent of the population.
 The progressive activists were by far the most prolific group on social media: 70 percent had shared political content over the previous year.
 The devoted conservatives followed, at 56 percent.

 These two extreme groups are similar in surprising ways.
 They are the whitest and richest of the seven groups, which suggests that America is being torn apart by a battle between two subsets of the elite who are not representative of the broader society.
 What’s more, they are the two groups that show the greatest homogeneity in their moral and political attitudes.
 This uniformity of opinion, the study’s authors speculate, is likely a result of thought-policing on social media: “Those who express sympathy for the views of opposing groups may experience backlash from their own cohort.”
 In other words, political extremists don’t just shoot darts at their enemies; they spend a lot of their ammunition targeting dissenters or nuanced thinkers on their own team.